Diamondbacks vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Cincinnati Reds and Matt McLain will hit the field against the Arizona Diamondbacks and Christian Walker on Saturday at 4:10 PM ET, at Great American Ball Park.
+The Cincinnati Reds and Jake Fraley will take the field against Christian Walker and the Arizona Diamondbacks at Great American Ball Park on Sunday, with the first pitch at 1:40 PM ET.

-The Reds are the favorite in this one, at -120, while the underdog Diamondbacks have +100 odds to play spoiler.
-The over/under is 10.5 runs for this matchup.
+The favored Reds have -110 moneyline odds to win against the underdog Diamondbacks, who are listed at -110.
+The over/under for the game is listed at 11 runs.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.